falkr/ttm4115/pages/unit-modeling.md

 <a href="https://www.kontron.com/downloads/application_stories/bu-ind/as_abbaco_en.pdf" class="arrow">Adding IoT to Water Works Wonders for Malaysian Rice Growers</a>

 Your task will be to create a deployment diagram for this system, based on the information from the story.

+:tip: When reading through, you will at some places meet a lot of details, where you may wonder if they are important or not.
+In other parts of the description you may see a need for more detailed explanations.
+This is part of the reason why we create the deployment diagram first.
+Think and decide for yourself which details are important at this stage.
 If you need to add information or make assumptions, feel free to do so.

 ### Step 1: Individual Read-Through